Sir Isaiah Berlin, Founding President

 In 1965, when he was Chichele Professor of Social and Political Theory, Berlin was invited by the Fellows of what was then Iffley College to become their first President.
 He accepted this invitation and proceeded to transform the College and its prospects out of all recognition.
 His unique standing in American and British society enabled him to secure major funding from two great philanthropic bodies, the Ford Foundation and the Wolfson Foundation, and he remained President of the renamed Wolfson College until 1975.
 By this time its new buildings were safely finished and occupied, and its academic community was expanding rapidly.
 Berlin believed that the development of the natural sciences and technology was one of the principal factors that shaped human history in the twentieth century, ‘the greatest success story of our time’, and this gave him a natural empathy with a College that from its origins displayed a strong commitment to science.

 Isaiah Berlin defined an intellectual as someone who wants ideas to be as interesting as possible.
 By this standard, he was a supreme intellectual, and the College is fortunate to have been born under his guidance.
-Its continued openness and friendliness, its democratic ethos and its international and interdisciplinary nature are all testimony to his enduring legacy.
+The College's continued openness and friendliness, its democratic ethos and its international and interdisciplinary nature are all testimony to Berlin's enduring legacy.